Skip to main content

 Identify Common Causes of Top-of-Foot Pain

-• Extensor Tendonitis: Imagine the discomfort of inflammation in the tendons along the top of your foot, often triggered by overuse or ill-fitting shoes.
+• Inflammation: Imagine the discomfort of inflammation in the tendons along the top of your foot, often triggered by overuse or ill-fitting shoes.
 This condition is particularly common among active individuals – think runners and dancers – who push their bodies to the limit.
 If you’ve ever felt that nagging pain after a long run or dance session, you’re not alone.

 Recognizing these causes is a vital step toward finding effective treatment and prevention strategies.
 By understanding what’s happening, you can take proactive steps to maintain your foot health and reclaim your active lifestyle.